RDACollectionsWG/specification/readme.md

 Reptor is free software under the Apache license and can be downloaded together with documentation from [http://reptor.thomas-zastrow.de](http://reptor.thomas-zastrow.de).
 Test instances are available.

+### 9.3 ePIC

+The ePIC Collection Registry Implementation is a Python Flask-based implementation.
+It uses registered types and allows multiple prefix-based registries.
+It is backed by the Handle System and the file system.
+It will be available soon under https://coll-reg.pidconsortium.eu.

+## 10. Adoption Efforts

+### 10.1 RPID Test Bed

+The Perseids Manifold implementation <sup>(https://github.com/RDACollectionsWG/perseids-manifold)</sup> of the Collections API is included in the RPID Test Bed <sup>(https://rpidproject.github.io/rpid)</sup>.
+The RPID testbed is intended to stimulate and enable evaluation of the complementary outputs of RDA in PID oriented data management.
+The testbed includes a Handle Service, a Data Type Registry, a PIT API, along with the Collections API, and is available for research, education, non-profit, or pre-competitive use through 2019.

-### 10.3 Perseids Project
+### 10.2 Perseids Project

-The Perseids Project currently uses the Perseids Manifold implementation of the Collections API to manage its collections of annotations.
+The Perseids Project (whose use case is described further in Appendix A.1) currently uses the Perseids Manifold implementation of the Collections API to manage its collections of annotations.
 When an annotation data object is created on Perseids, it gets added to: (1) the collection of all annotations created by the that user; (2) a collection representing the specific publication to which the annotation data object belongs; and (3) if the annotation identifies a canoncial text source via a CTS URN <sup>(http://cite-architecture.github.io/ctsurn/overview/)</sup> as its primary topic of interest, the data object gets added to one or more collections of annotations about that topic depending upon the granularity of the CTS URN identifier.

 Future enhancements would be to extend the use of the Collections API through the entire lifecycle of the publication, as set forth below:

-![Perseids Data Collection Lifecyle](perseidsdatacollectionlifecycle.png)
+![Perseids Data Collection Lifecyle](perseidsdatacollectionlifecycle.png) __Figure 5: The Perseids Data Collection Lifecyle__

-### 10.4 GEOFON Project
+### 10.3 GEOFON Project

-GEOFON has worked on an implementation of this specification since its early stages in order to manage the definition and storage of pre-assembled datasets, to register the user requests, and to offer the capability of downloading these datasets.
+GEOFON  (whose use case is described further in Appendix A.2) has worked on an implementation of this specification since its early stages in order to manage the definition and storage of pre-assembled datasets, to register the user requests, and to offer the capability of downloading these datasets.

 We have even extended the specification with methods to download members of the collection and also the collection as a whole.
 The latter can be done either by concatenating the members of the collection, what is very useful in the case of the file format used for seismic waveforms, or by downloading a zip file with all its members.